harshagarwal-mono/POCPaginationSyncedFonts/LLD.md

 - There will be a service component that will be responsible for these calculations.
 - It will listen or watch for following changes
-    - It will watch for filters apply [which will be done via store]
+    - Either It will watch for filters apply [which will be done via store] or it may use current store initialization pattern to provide a definition for bulk Filter Apply.
+[Second approach will be used in case bulk apply filter is approved and is integrated in UI]
     - It will watch for assetsAdded, assetsRemoved and assetsModified events only for HlsTrigger,
 - After any of the above change occurred
     - It will show loading screen if necessary [e.g. in case of filters apply] and for activationStatus always